nvidia-holoscan/holohub/README.md

 # Overview

-HoloHub is a collection of applications and extensions created by the Holoscan AI sensor processing community.
+This repository is a collection of applications and extensions created by the Holoscan AI sensor processing community.
-The following directories make up the core of HoloHub:
+The following directories make up the core of this repo:

 - Example applications: Visit [`applications`](./applications) to explore an evolving collection of example applications built on the NVIDIA Holoscan platform.
 Examples are available from NVIDIA, partners, and